Decades of anti-drug campaigning have made us believe that marijuana is the devil…

 Smoking it, although much less harmful than smoking tobacco, is still bad news for your respiratory system.

 And edibles can be very tricky to dose.
-They can really hit like a truck and are rather unpredictable.
+They can hit like a truck and are somewhat unpredictable.

 And let’s just not talk about injecting marijuana…